jilldela/CE/glossary.md

 #### Linked List
 * **sequence of nodes** in which each node holds the value/data for the node and a pointer/reference to the next node in the list.
 Connections can be uni-directional (singly linked list) with reference to only the next node or bi-directional (doubly linked list) with reference to both previous and next nodes.

+#### Memoization
+* optimization technique used to speed up programs **by storing results of expensive function calls & returning the cached results when the same inputs occur again**

 #### Mutability
 * can be modified after creation